London is a city of many diverse communities and neighborhoods. It brings various cultures and different kinds of people together while

 - Buckingham Palace

-Now that you better understand London’s regions, you’re more prepared to read about the neighbourhoods they all have to offer.
+Now that you better understand London’s regions, you’re more prepared to read about the neighborhoods they all have to offer.

 Our next chapters will discuss the most popular areas in London in 2020 that suit a variety of needs.